renderedtext/semaphore-docs-new/source/docs/docker/docker-authentication.md

 - Open your organization page on Semaphore
 - Go to the **Secrets** tab
 - Click on the **New Secret** button
-- Fill in the form and enter the name of the secret and optionally a description
+- Fill in the form, enter the name of the secret and optionally a description
 - Click on **+Add first** next to the **Environment Variables**
-- Enter `DOCKER_USERNAME` as variable name and your Docker Hub username as content and **Save**
+- Enter `DOCKER_USERNAME` as a variable name and your Docker Hub username as content, then click on **Save**
 - Click on **+ Add new** next to **Environment Variables**
-- Enter `DOCKER_PASSWORD` as variable name and your Docker Hub password as content
+- Enter `DOCKER_PASSWORD` as a variable name and your Docker Hub password as content
 - Make sure to select the **Encrypt** checkbox before clicking **Save**
 - Click on **Edit** next to the **No Projects sharing this Secret**
 - Select the projects that you want the secret to be available on and finish editing.

 ### Log in to the Docker Hub
-After you have stored your Docker Hub credentials you must update your project configuration too.
+After you have stored your Docker Hub credentials, you need to update your project configuration too.
 You want to log into the Docker Hub before running any `docker pull` commands.

 The easiest way to do this is to: